nishantp22/car-collision-detector-oops/README.md

                     (notice that in every case in the switch case statement of method menu(), there is a statement op=x,where op is a global/static variable.
-This means that the value of op is equal to the operation user wants to perform for that particular car. for return value of menu(): the method menu() returns either -1, when there is no involvement of two cars in a method, or returns the index of the 2nd car based on user's input, if the method involves two cars)<br>
+This means that the value of op is equal to the operation user wants to perform for that particular car. for return value of menu(): the method menu() returns either -1, when there is no involvement of two cars in a method, or returns the index of the 2nd car based on user's input, if the method involves two cars.
+We will use the op value and the return value in the main function, as required)<br>
         3. printCurrentData() : This will print the data currently stored in all the attributes.<br>
         4. accelerate(): This will increase the x,y,z componants of speed based on the inputs provided by the user.<br>
         5. decelerate() : This will decrease the x,y,z componants of speed based on the inputs provided by the user.<br>